silverstripe/silverstripe-upgrader/README.md

 * You may end up with broken dependencies after running this command.
 You'll have to resolve those broken issues manually.
-* You can specify which version of SilverStripe you want to upgrade to via the `--recipe-core-constraint` option.
+* You can specify which version of Silverstripe you want to upgrade to via the `--recipe-core-constraint` option.
   If left blank, you'll be upgraded to the latest stable version.
 * If you are upgrading a CWP project use `--cwp-constraint` instead of `--recipe-core-constraint`. `--cwp-constraint` allows you to target a specific version of `cwp/cwp-core`.
 * This script relies on composer to fetch the latest dependencies.
 If `composer` is in your path and is called